Profirator/project-config/docs/configure.md

 Below `idm`, enter `password` of the user from step 1.

-Go to keyrock -> Applications - "API Catalog" -> OAuth2 Credentials
+Go to keyrock -> Applications - "example API Catalog" -> OAuth2 Credentials

 Copy “Client ID” to `broker.client_id`